 Hinduism in Epic Age

 Now there is a personal God who has created all things and upholds the order of the universe and responds to the call of devotion.
 The popularization of the doctrine of incarnation has been one of the noteworthy developments in this age.
-There was a more systematic organization of temple
+There was a more systematic organization of temple-worship in this period.

 Hinduism in Age of Puranas